Texas newlyweds killed in helicopter crash hours after their wedding

 Breaking News Emails

-A Texas couple who left their wedding reception in a helicopter Saturday was killed when the aircraft crashed, according to authorities.
+A Texas couple who left their wedding reception in a helicopter Saturday were killed when the aircraft crashed, according to authorities.

 Will Byler and Bailee Ackerman Byler were killed hours after their wedding when the helicopter they left the reception in crashed near Uvalde, Texas.
 Their deaths were first announced by The Houstonian, the independent student newspaper of Sam Houston State University, where the newlyweds were both seniors.